subhayanmukherjee/deeptune/README.md

 ## Guidelines

-1. Build the training dataset by running the [dataset script](https://github.com/subhayanmukherjee/deeptune/blob/master/create_assorted_dataset_LNET.py) create_assorted_dataset_LNET.py, and setting *train = True* inside the script.
-The script allows you to source training images files with two different extensions from two folders, similar to how we do it in our paper.
+1. Build the training dataset by running the [dataset script](https://github.com/subhayanmukherjee/deeptune/blob/master/create_assorted_dataset_LNET.py): create_assorted_dataset_LNET.py, and setting *train = True* inside the script.
+The script allows you to source images files with two different extensions from two folders while building the training dataset.
+This is similar to what we do in our [paper](https://doi.org/10.1007/978-3-030-27202-9_10).
 2. To use the [GPU implementation of BM3D](https://github.com/DawyD/bm3d-gpu), as in our [paper](https://doi.org/10.1007/978-3-030-27202-9_10), set *bm3d_cpu = False* inside the [dataset script](https://github.com/subhayanmukherjee/deeptune/blob/master/create_assorted_dataset_LNET.py) and set the path to your compiled BM3D-GPU binary.